 - Course content determined by the specific provider or institution, not standardized

-- Usually listed on a resume detailing education
+- Listed on a resume detailing education

 - Demonstrates knowledge of course content at the end of a set period of time